Jim Root: Equipment

 In July 2007, Fender released the Jim Root Telecaster.
 Prior to his endorsement deal with Fender, Root had been seen using PRS, Jackson, Charvel, and Maverick electric guitars, and Guild and Martin acoustic guitars as well as a wide range of effect pedals and amplifiers.
 In a 2009 performance for Eurockeennes, and from 2010 to 2012, Jim used a Gibson Flying V.

 In January 2010, a Jim Root Signature Fender Stratocaster was unveiled on the Fender website, similar to the one he has been seen using on stage, as of March 2009.
-In 2012, Orange announced a new signature Tiny Terror amp based on their Rockerverb 100, Root's main amp, called the "#4".
-Then, the Squier Telecaster signature model was released, similar to the first Fender Telecaster Jim Root signature.
-The white model comes with a black pickguard and the black model comes with a white pickguard.
-Both Squiers have a maple neck and rosewood fretboard (22 frets).
-Jim's signature Squiers do not contain EMG 81 and EMG 60, instead containing Covered Passive Humbucking Pickups (Neck and Bridge).

-The Fender Jim Root Jazzmaster was unveiled at the 2014 NAMM show.
-It has the same specs as the Jim Root Stratocaster.
-It only comes in flat black with an ebony fretboard.

 In 2016, Fender released a sandblasted version of Root's Jazzmaster with red and black grain.
 This model is not available for purchase but can be seen used in several of Root's instructional videos on YouTube (as part of "The Sound and the Story") and has occasionally been seen live.

 While Root primarily uses Orange Rockerverb heads live, he has been known to use a variety of amplifiers in the studio, including a modified Bogner Uberschall and Mesa Boogie Mark IIC, the later of which has appeared on 2004's Vol 3: The Subliminal Verses and 2019's We Are Not Your Kind.

 In the music video for Unsainted and a performance on Jimmy Kimmel Live!
 Root was seen using EMG Retroactive pickups, with EMG's Instagram account suggesting that they are working on a signature set for him.
 This was later confirmed on the EMG Facebook page announcing that the set would debut at NAMM 2020.
-EMG released the JR "Daemonum" signature set in early 2020.

 On October 21, 2021, Root announced he was working on a signature model with Charvel guitars.
-His signature series is set to release in August 2022 for $1,499.99.
-Root later added that he remains a Fender signature artist, as Charvel is owned by Fender.
+His signature series was set to release in August 2022 for $1,499.99.

+For gigs at smaller venues, and for use as a backup to his main Rockerverb setup, Root began using a Neural DSP Quad Cortex in 2024, despite previously saying he would never use digital amplifier modelers.